-The ser abbitpy.exceptions.
-AMQPInternalError rver could not complete the method because of an internal error.
-The server may require intervention by rator in order to resume normal operations. abbitpy.exceptions.
-AMQPInvalidPath ent tried to work with an unknown virtual host.
-When t abbitpy.exceptions.
-AMQPNoConsumers the exchange cannot deliver to a consumer when the immediate flag is set.
-As a result of pending data on the absence of any consumers of the queue. abbitpy.exceptions.
-AMQPNoRoute umented AMQP Soft Error The cli abbitpy.exceptions.
-AMQPNotAllowed ent tried to work with some entity in a manner that is prohibited by the server, due to security settings or ne other criteria. abbitpy.exceptions.
-AMQPNotFound ent attempted to work with a server entity that does not exist. abbitpy.exceptions.
-AMQPNotImplemented ent tried to use functionality that is not implemented in the server. abbitpy.exceptions.
-AMQPPreconditionFailed ent requested a method that was not allowed because some precondition failed.
-The set abbitpy.exceptions.
-AMQPResourceError rver could not complete the method because it lacked sufficient resources.
-This may be due to the client g too many of some type of entity. abbitpy.exceptions.
-AMQPResourceLocked ent attempted to work with a server entity to which it has no access because another client is working The ser abbitpy.exceptions.
-AMQPSyntaxError nder sent a frame that contained illegal values for one or more fields.
-This strongly implies a programming in the sending peer.
-The pe abbitpy.exceptions.
-AMQPUnexpectedFrame er sent a frame that was not expected, usually in the context of a content header and body.
-This strongly es a fault in the peer's content processing.
-Raised abbitpy.exceptions.ActionException when an action is taken on a Rabbitpy object that is not supported due to the state of the object.
-An le would be trying to ack a Message object when the message object was locally created and not sent by MQ via an AMQP Basic.Get or Basic.Consume. - abbitpy.exceptions.
-ChannelClosedException when an action is attempted on a channel that is closed.
-Raised abbitpy.exceptions.
-ConnectionException when Rabbitpy can not connect to the specified server and if a connection fails and the RabbitMQ version of support the authentication_failure_close feature added in RabbitMQ 3.2.
-Raised abbitpy.exceptions.
-ConnectionResetException if the socket level connection was reset.
-This can happen due to the loss of network connection or socket t, or more than 2 missed heartbeat intervals if heartbeats are enabled. exception ra abbitpy.exceptions.MessageReturnedException

-Raised if the RabbitMQ sends a message back to a publisher via the Basic.Return RPC call.
+- exception rabbitpy.exceptions.AMQPNotAllowed The client tried to work with some entity in a manner that is prohibited by the server, due to security settings or by some other criteria. exception rabbitpy.exceptions.AMQPNotFound The client attempted to work with a server entity that does not exist. - exception rabbitpy.exceptions.AMQPNotImplemented The client tried to use functionality that is not implemented in the server. - exception rabbitpy.exceptions.AMQPPreconditionFailed The client requested a method that was not allowed because some precondition failed. - exception rabbitpy.exceptions.AMQPResourceError The server could not complete the method because it lacked sufficient resources.
+This may be due to the client creating too many of some type of entity. - exception rabbitpy.exceptions.AMQPResourceLocked The client attempted to work with a server entity to which it has no access because another client is working with it. - exception rabbitpy.exceptions.AMQPSyntaxError The sender sent a frame that contained illegal values for one or more fields.
+This strongly implies a programming error in the sending peer. - exception rabbitpy.exceptions.AMQPUnexpectedFrame The peer sent a frame that was not expected, usually in the context of a content header and body.
+This strongly indicates a fault in the peer's content processing. - exception rabbitpy.exceptions.ActionException Raised when an action is taken on a Rabbitpy object that is not supported due to the state of the object.
+An example would be trying to ack a Message object when the message object was locally created and not sent by RabbitMQ via an AMQP Basic.Get or Basic.Consume. - exception rabbitpy.exceptions.ChannelClosedException Raised when an action is attempted on a channel that is closed. - exception rabbitpy.exceptions.ConnectionClosed Raised if a connection.close() is invoked when the connection is not open. - exception rabbitpy.exceptions.ConnectionException Raised when Rabbitpy can not connect to the specified server and if a connection fails and the RabbitMQ version does not support the authentication failure close feature added in RabbitMQ 3.2. - exception rabbitpy.exceptions.ConnectionResetException Raised if the socket level connection was reset.
+This can happen due to the loss of network connection or socket timeout, or more than 2 missed heartbeat intervals if heartbeats are enabled. - exception rabbitpy.exceptions.MessageReturnedException Raised if the RabbitMQ sends a message back to a publisher via the Basic.Return RPC call. - exception rabbitpy.exceptions.NoActiveTransactionError Raised when a transaction method is issued but the transaction has not been initiated. - exception rabbitpy.exceptions.NotConsumingError Raised Queue.cancel_consumer() is invoked but the queue is not actively consuming. - exception rabbitpy.exceptions.NotSupportedError Raised when a feature is requested that is not supported by the RabbitMQ server. - exception rabbitpy.exceptions.RabbitpyException Base exception of all rabbitpy exceptions.

-''' exception rabbitpy.exceptions.NoActiveTransactionError Raised when a transaction method is issued but the transaction has not been initiated. exception rabbitpy.exceptions.NotConsumingError Raised Queue.cancel_consumer() is invoked but the queue is not actively consuming. exception rabbitpy.exceptions.NotSupportedError Raised when a feature is requested that is not supported by the RabbitMQ server. exception rabbitpy.exceptions.RabbitpyException Base exception of all rabbitpy exceptions. exception rabbitpy.exceptions.RemoteCancellationException Raised if RabbitMQ cancels an active consumer exception rabbitpy.exceptions.RemoteClosedChannelException Raised if RabbitMQ closes the channel and the reply_code in the Channel.Close RPC request does not have a mapped exception in Rabbitpy. exception rabbitpy.exceptions.RemoteClosedException Raised if RabbitMQ closes the connection and the reply_code in the Connection.Close RPC request does not have a mapped exception in Rabbitpy. exception rabbitpy.exceptions.TooManyChannelsError Raised if an application attempts to create a channel, exceeding the maximum number of channels (MAXINT or 2,147,483,647) available for a single connection.
-Note that each time a channel object is created, it will take '''
+exception rabbitpy.exceptions.RemoteCancellationException Raised if RabbitMQ cancels an active consumer exception rabbitpy.exceptions.RemoteClosedChannelException Raised if RabbitMQ closes the channel and the reply_code in the Channel.Close RPC request does not have a mapped exception in Rabbitpy.

+exception rabbitpy.exceptions.RemoteClosedException Raised if RabbitMQ closes the connection and the reply_code in the Connection.Close RPC request does not have a mapped exception in Rabbitpy.

+exception rabbitpy.exceptions.TooManyChannelsError Raised if an application attempts to create a channel, exceeding the maximum number of channels (MAXINT or 2,147,483,647) available for a single connection.
+Note that each time a channel object is created, it will take a new channel id.
+If you create and destroy 2,147,483,648 channels, this exception will be raised.

-''' exception rabbitpy.exceptions.UnexpectedResponseError Raised when an RPC call is made to RabbitMQ but the response it sent back is not recognized. '''
+exception rabbitpy.exceptions.UnexpectedResponseError Raised when an RPC call is made to RabbitMQ but the response it sent back is not recognized.